Home / Soup / Lamb Vegetable Soup

 Where can I find ground lamb?

-While it seems like an uncommon ingredient, but ground lamb is found in every butcher department of every grocery store.
+While it seems like an uncommon ingredient, ground lamb is found in every butcher department of every grocery store.

 Can I make this ahead?